bearstech/osc-tools/README.md

 Client
 ------

-Message are sent via UDP, you no error is return if you talk to the wrong server.
+Message are sent via UDP, no error is return if you talk to the wrong server.

     osc_client.py -h